James Thomas Leach

-James Thomas Leach (1805 – March 28, 1883) was a Confederate politician who served in the Confederate States Congress during the American Civil War.
+James Thomas Leach (c.
+1805 – March 28, 1883) was a Confederate politician who served in the Confederate States Congress during the American Civil War.

 Leach was born in Johnston County, North Carolina, and was a first cousin of James Madison Leach.
 He served in the North Carolina state legislature in 1858 and represented the state in the Second Confederate Congress from 1864 to 1865.